LiloDriver: A Lifelong Learning Framework for Closed-loop Motion Planning in Long-tail Autonomous Driving Scenarios: Abstract

 \section{Abstract}

-Recent advances in autonomous driving research towards motion planners that are robust, safe, and adaptive.
-However, existing rule-based and data-driven planners lack adaptability to long-tail scenarios, while knowledge-driven methods offer strong reasoning but face challenges in representation, control, and real-world evaluation.
+Recent advances in autonomous driving research have focused on developing motion planners that are robust, safe, and adaptive.
+However, existing rule-based and data-driven planners lack the adaptability required to handle long-tail scenarios, while knowledge-driven methods offer strong reasoning capabilities but face challenges in representation, control, and real-world evaluation.
 To address these challenges, we present LiloDriver, a lifelong learning framework for closed-loop motion planning in long-tail autonomous driving scenarios.
 By integrating large language models (LLMs) with a memory-augmented planner generation system, LiloDriver continuously adapts to new scenarios without retraining.
 It features a four-stage architecture including perception, scene encoding, memory-based strategy refinement, and LLM-guided reasoning.
 Evaluated on the nuPlan benchmark, LiloDriver achieves superior performance in both common and rare driving scenarios, outperforming static rule-based and learning-based planners.
 Our results highlight the effectiveness of combining structured memory and LLM reasoning to enable scalable, human-like motion planning in real-world autonomous driving.
-Our code is available at \href{https://github.com/Hyan-Yao/LiloDriver}{https://github.com/Hyan-Yao/LiloDriver.}
+Our code is available at \href{https://anonymous.4open.science/r/LiloDriver-7ED6/}{https://anonymous.4open.science/r/LiloDriver-7ED6/}